apache/arrow/docs/source/java/flight.rst

 request and can modify the request in a limited fashion.
 These can be implemented by implementing the ``FlightServerMiddleware`` and ``FlightClientMiddleware`` interfaces.

 Middleware are fairly limited, but they can add headers to a request/response.
+On the server, they can inspect incoming headers and fail the request; hence, they can be used to implement custom authentication methods.

 .. _`FlightClient`: https://arrow.apache.org/docs/java/reference/org/apache/arrow/flight/FlightClient.html
 .. _`FlightProducer`: https://arrow.apache.org/docs/java/reference/org/apache/arrow/flight/FlightProducer.html